Saydemr/PIWORKS/README.md

 IF YOU HAVE APPLIED TO PIWORKS INTERNSHIP PROGRAM, JUST QUIT THIS REPOSITORY NOW.
 PLEASE DO NOT COPY ANY CODE HERE!

-VERY INTELLIGENT AND VERY BAD ALGORITHM TO DO THE FOLLOWING.
+VERY INTELLIGENT AND VERY SLOW ALGORITHM TO DO THE FOLLOWING.

 You will have an orthogonal triangle input from a file and you need to find the maximum sum of the numbers according to given rules below;